How would you describe your style?

 Do you shoot group family photographs?

 Yes.
 It’s great to be able to get family together for a photograph and I love doing this for people.
 You can see a selection of my family groups here.
 I have a fantastic little system in place which means that these pictures take no longer than about 15 minutes of your day.

 Do you shoot portraits of the bride and groom?

-Yes, in my experience I like to shoot a few portraits on arrival at the reception and later in the day is good also.
+Yes, this is important.
+I love to shoot a few portraits on arrival at the reception if possible.

 Do we have to go off for a photo session?

-No – my feeling has always been that if you are away posing for photographs for any amount of time you miss out on the reception and there are often better photographs naturally happening in the crowd anyway.
+No, not at all – if you are away posing for photographs for any amount of time you miss out on the reception and there are often better photographs happening in the crowd anyway.
 My philosophy has always been about you spending the maximum amount of time with your friends and family during the drinks reception.

 Tell us about your albums

 My fine art books are beautifully printed and bound in Italy by one of the best book manufacturers in the world and feature gorgeous leather and cloth bound covers and genuine archival quality photographic papers.
 I would be delighted to show you some here in my studio.

 Do you supply digital files in high resolution?